B.A. in Linguistics

-All linguistics majors and minors study core topics such as morphology (word structure), syntax (grammar), phonology (sound structure), languages of the world, and language acquisition.
-In addition, they choose among elective topics such as sociolinguistics, language and culture, language and gender, psycholinguistics, semantics, the history of English, and others.
+All linguistics majors study core topics such as morphology (word structure), syntax (grammar), phonology (sound structure), languages of the world, language acquisition, and sociocultural aspects of language.
+In addition, they choose among elective topics such as language and gender, psycholinguistics, semantics, the history of English, and others.

-If you are interested in declaring a Linguistics major or minor or would like to learn more about the program, contact Dr. Nancy Hall (firstname.lastname@example.org) in Psychology Building 217 or call at (562) 985-2656.
+If you are interested in declaring a Linguistics major or would like to learn more about the program, contact Dr. Michael Ahland (Michael.Ahland@csulb.edu) or explore the Linguistics Courses in the University Catalog.